 In the habit of pacing outside his home when in turmoil, Trula’s son Jason would often “talk to Trula and his beloved grandmother Marguerite” and felt he often “heard” from them.
 After receiving the letter from the Time capsule while in Iowa to meet his first grandchild, he went through his “ritual” conversation, then felt led to contact the mother of his child and tell her he was ready, if she was willing, for his son to know about him.
 This was a long time in coming for Jason due to concerns of how his son would take knowing his biological father had not been in the picture to raise him.

-The urgency was, when Jason made contact with the mother of Zach, he found his son was expected to be a father in his own right in just months.
+The urgency was, when Jason made contact with the mother of Zach, he found his son was expecting to be a father in his own right in just months.
 Family medical history was becoming important.
 This tried and proven former Army Sgt. was fearful of his son’s reaction and afraid that it would over-shadow his son’s happy expectations about the baby girl he would meet in October.

 Jason had recently married and his new wife Kellie D. was a rock.
 She urged him to take the leap, she steadied him when he waited impatiently not knowing if he would get a scathing reaction from his son, or worse, hear nothing.